longyangking/Gandalf/README.md

 # Gandalf
-> Parameter optimizer for deep learning (My own experimental project)
+> Artificial intelligence Craft (My own experimental project)

 ## Features
-+ Mainly based on Tensorflow, Theano, Keras, CNTK
++ Machine learning code from scratch
-+ To optimize all parameters in deep learning network
++ Focus on the easy implement and verification of new algorithms of ML

 ## Status
 Working on it